About Hoover's Hatchery

 Then approximately a year later I became the sole owner of HOOVER’S HATCHERY …as I sometimes say “jack of all trades, master of none!”

 HOOVER’S HATCHERY currently has l5-breeding flocks for our various egg type layers located north of Floyd, in the Amish communities near Oelwein/Hazelton, Iowa and Edgewood, Iowa and Mennonite communities in our area.
 We purchase our Broiler hatching eggs from a very reputable company in Hot Springs, Arkansas and they are delivered to us weekly.
-At the time that our hatchery was founded in 1942, there were approximately 800 hatcheries in the State of Iowa.
-Currently there are approximately 5 hatcheries doing the same type of hatching that we do.

 The hatchery business has changed in many ways since 1942, but you still hatch an egg in the same way that you did then!
 We are a small hatchery in a small town hoping that our chicks, by way of delivery on our trucks, via the United States Post Office and the airlines, find a way to your homes.